AhmedGrati/devops-lab/readme.md

 # Things to Improve
 1- Add Image versioning instead of pushing as latest tag, we could use the hash of the commit as tag.

-2- Integrate security tools in our pipeline and transform it to DevSecOps, to increase the security of our infrastructure. e.g: Synk to scan docker images and find vulnerabilities.
+2- Integrate security tools in our pipeline and transform it to DevSecOps, to increase the security of our infrastructure. e.g: Snyk to scan docker images and find vulnerabilities.